 I had two polar fleece jackets in my backpack and used interchangeably.
 They are perfect for wearing under the rain & wind jacket when the temperatures drop down.
 Their best qualities are that they are not expensive to buy, are very light-weight and are super warm.

-Waterproof hiking trouser with pockets
+Waterproof hiking trousers with pockets

 I love my backpack.
 I love its orange colour but most of all its sturdy body and durable material.
 My backpack costs half of the internationally known brands for such equipment and still has their quality.
 It is produced by a Bulgarian company that I never heard of before I started looking to invest in a good value backpack.
 The name is Tashev Outdoors and you can check their backpacks and other products here.

 The photo equipment will be different for everyone.
 For some of you will be just a nice iPhone with a good camera, for others (like me) a bulky, heavy Nikon is important because I want and need to do high-resolution photographs.
-Either way, make sure to have a photo equipment that you trust and makes acceptable quality photos because you don’t want to sorry for lost memories because of photo failures.
+Either way, make sure to have photo equipment that you trust and makes acceptable quality photos because you don’t want to sorry for lost memories because of photo failures.

-In the last years, mirrorless cameras become very popular because they have all features of standard DSLR camera but are smaller and weigh less – something so important for a backpacker.
-Either way, make sure to have a photo equipment that you trust and makes acceptable quality photos because you don’t want to sorry for lost memories because of photo failures.
+In the last years, mirrorless cameras become very popular because they have all features of a standard DSLR camera but are smaller and weigh less – something so important for a backpacker.
+Either way, make sure to have photo equipment that you trust and makes acceptable quality photos because you don’t want to sorry for lost memories because of photo failures.

 When travelling solo, you should bring some first help medication.
 (Even better, get yourself a 120-piece First Aid Kit!)
 You can’t send your partner to the pharmacy in case of urgent need.
 Bring your usual medication (if you take such on a regular basis) and add some like Imodium, for fever reduction, cold remedy, vitamins and other similar.